seung-lab/PyAGTUM/README.md

 3. syringepump.py
 4. valuelogger.py

-When running the `LeicaCamWater.py` script in a terminal it will first load the configration `DefaultConfig_win-3rdCam_-Water.cfg` and UI file `LeicaCam_Window.ui`.
+When running the `LeicaCamWater.py` script in a terminal it will first load the configration `DefaultConfig_win-3rdCam_-Water.cfg` and UI file `LeicaCam_Window_210215_EWH.ui`.
 It will also load in the last "saved" ROI for measuring the water level.
 There is no actual save button or feature, but if the program is exited out off normally it will also save the location of the box in the current video feed from the Leica.
 The thread for running the video feed form the Lecia is made and started `self.CamTH = Thread(self)` and `self.CamTH.start()`.
 The function `self.paintableCam` is also created by feeding `self.cam_knife` into `paintableqlabel`.
 The main UI for LeicaCamWater is then displayed on the screen.

 In the class `Thread()` the function `run` starts the paintableqlabel and video feed from the Leica using CV2.
 As the user clicks and drags a box along the paintableqlabel in the UI it record the position in ROIXbeg, ROIXend, ROIYbeg, and ROIYend.
 The "waterlevel" which is will be used throughout the `waterlevellog` is determined here `self.parent.waterlevellog.waterlevel=np.mean(frame[ROIYbegin:ROIYend,ROIXbegin:ROIXend])` where the mean of the pixels is calculated.
 The change in the mean of the pixels reflects the change in the amount of light reflecting off the water as it evaporates.
 There is also a feature in this class where if the user has selected the spinbox for "Screen Lock" the ROI will not be changed even if a new box is drawn (this is to prevent an accident where someone clicks in the UI and ruins the sectioning run).
 The numbers for the ROI positions are then written into variables in `mainGUI`, ROIXbegin, ROIXend, ROIYbegin, ROIYend where they will also be saved to the config file at the end.